smartgeber Logo

 Types of Science Fiction: An Exploration

-The article explores the two main types of science fiction, highlighting their thematic and storytelling differences.
-It also provides classic examples that illustrate these distinctions, offering insights into the genre's diversity.
+This article explores the two main types of science fiction: hard and soft science fiction.
+It delves into their thematic and storytelling differences, providing classic examples to illustrate these distinctions.

 What are the two types of science fiction?